 Will this weekend’s olden times Blue Moon gain traction in today’s fast-paced social media news cycle?
 Stay tuned!

-The post April Lunacy: Getting Ready for the Full ‘Mini-Moon’ appeared first on Universe Today.
+The post A May Full ‘Blue Moon’ on Tap For This Weekend? appeared first on Universe Today.